alexconst/webmon/README.md

 Each health check can be defined with: url, time interval, optional regex to check the response html The list of websites can be provided as a file or in a DB via a config file.
 The app stores healthcheck status results in the DB.
+The motivator for this project was to work with Python async and PostgreSQL.

 # How To